Accounting Adjustments Policy

 Policy

 Costs should be charged to the appropriate sponsored project when first incurred.
 There may be circumstances in which it is necessary to transfer expenditures after the initial recording of the expense.
-Any such transfers must be initiated within 90 calendar days of the original posted date and are not allowed to cross fiscal years.
-The Wisconsin Partnership Program reserves the right to reject a cost transfer for any reason.
+Any such transfers must be submitted within 90 calendar days of the original posted date and are not allowed to cross fiscal years, ending June 30.
+For awards external to the university, adjustments to a previously approved Financial Reimbursement Report must be made in the following quarterly period.
+The Wisconsin Partnership Program reserves the right to reject an accounting adjustment for any reason.
 There is no time limitation for removing inappropriate expenses from WPP awards.

 Examples of allowable criteria: